ApexRMS/helloworldTime/README.md

-# helloworldTime
+# **helloworldTime**

-The helloworldTime package is part of the <a href="https://github.com/ApexRMS/helloworldEnhanced" target="_blank">helloworldEnhanced Package suite</a>, and was designed as a basic example of how to add timesteps and charts to a custom <a href="https://syncrosim.com/" target="_blank">SyncroSim</a> package.
-For more information, see the <a href="http://docs.syncrosim.com/how_to_guides/package_create_timesteps.html" target="_blank">Enhancing a Package</a> tutorial in the SyncroSim documentation or the <a href="https://apexrms.github.io/helloworldEnhanced/" target="_blank">helloworldEnhanced website</a>.
+**helloworldTime** is an open-source [SyncroSim](http://www.syncrosim.com) base package, part of the [helloworldEnhanced](https://github.com/ApexRMS/helloworldEnhanced) package suite.
+It was designed as a basic example of how to add timesteps and charts to a custom SyncroSim package.

+For more information, see the [Enhancing a Package](http://docs.syncrosim.com/how_to_guides/package_create_pipelines.html) tutorial in the SyncroSim documentation or the [helloworldEnhanced](https://apexrms.github.io/helloworldEnhanced/) website.